leotao0608/coding-club-CCC/Basics/C++ Basics.md

 >You will get used to using semicolons after seeing more code.

-#### Try Practicing with this part of code and get familar to the language
+#### Try Practicing with this part of code and get familiar with the language
 Tips: don't forget semicolons(;) and closing bracket(})
 <textarea id="code-editor" style="width:100%;height:200px;font-family:monospace;">
 #include <iostream>